grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "OK, when you're sure you're close, have Bastian slow us down as much as you think you need to."
 Percy looked behind.
 There was no pursuing sub there, but she could only see about a quarter mile down the channel before the sighting was lost in the winding ways of the channel and the clusters of warehouses and cargo platforms.
 A quarter mile was nothing.
 The sub with the ram might be right behind them but she had no way of knowing.

 [//]: # (--- EDITED TO HERE ---)
-[//]: # (2k words from last EDIT point)

-A few minutes later Sir Trelew called down to Bastian to slow the _Prospect_ to 5 knots.
+A few minutes later Sir Trelew called down to Bastian to slow the _Prospect_ to five knots.
 Sir Trelew scanned the signs and structures along the port side of the channel ahead of them.
 Then he pointed to a rapidly approaching small gap between the huts built along the channel.
 "There it is Captain Percy."

 She nodded.
 "None too fucking soon."
 She said with another glance behind.
 Still there was no pursuing sub.
 She put two fingers in her mouth and let out a loud, short whistle that rose in pitch.
 Shakes looked up at her from the sail of the _Gnat_ following behind the _Prospect_.
 She waved to him and pointed to the wider channel.
 He waved back to show he understood, cigarette in hand.